khulnasoft/tracker/docs/docs/events/index.md

 ## Video Content

-If you are curious to learn more about the Tracker Events architecture and related decision making, then have a look at the following video Q&A:
+If you are curious to learn more about the Tracee Events architecture and related decision making, then have a look at the following video Q&A:

-Everything is an Event in Tracker
+Everything is an Event in Tracee
   [![Watch the video](../../images/liveqa.png)](https://www.youtube.com/live/keqVe4d71uk?si=OTbVxgWsFBtdqEMW)